uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

         bool operator>(const discard_iterator& it) const;
     };

-:code:`discard_iterator` is a random access iterator-like type that, when dereferenced, provides an lvalue that may be assigned an arbitrary value.
-The assignment has no effect on the :code:`discard_iterator` instance; the write is discarded.
-The arithmetic and comparison operators of :code:`discard_iterator` behave as if applied to integer counter values maintained by the iterator instances to determine their position relative to each other.
+``discard_iterator`` is a random access iterator-like type that, when dereferenced, provides an lvalue that may be assigned an arbitrary value.
+The assignment has no effect on the ``discard_iterator`` instance; the write is discarded.
+The arithmetic and comparison operators of ``discard_iterator`` behave as if applied to integer counter values maintained by the iterator instances to determine their position relative to each other.

 .. code:: cpp